pentestpop/PopMyKali/README.md

 - [sublime-text](https://www.sublimetext.com/)- text editor
 - [terminator](https://gnome-terminator.org/) - a simple to use terminal emulator
 - [wpscan](https://www.kali.org/tools/wpscan/) - scan a target WordPress URL and enumerate any plugins that are installed
-- [wsgidav](https://www.kali.org/tools/wsgidav/)- a generic and extendable WebDAV server

 #### Lately removed
 These have been removed due to changes with bloodhound.
-- [bloodhound](https://www.kali.org/tools/bloodhound/) - for visualizing Active Directory information
+- [bloodhound](https://www.kali.org/tools/bloodhound/) - (changed to docker version) for visualizing Active Directory information
 - [neo4j](https://neo4j.com/)- graph and database management, you need it to run BloodHound
 - pspy - I have been recieving errors even after updating the apt respository
 - wsgidav - I have been using other tools
 - gcc-go - seemed to have conflicts with golang-go
+- [wsgidav](https://www.kali.org/tools/wsgidav/)- a generic and extendable WebDAV server

 ### GitHub